-This weekend the Des Moines area saw flash flooding after massive amounts of rain in just a few hours - up to 10 inches of rain in some places!
-The extent of damage ranged from less than an inch of water in some basements, to families displaced from their homes in the flood.
-Many motorists were stuck in their cars or abandoned them, police departments brought out their rescue boats, and multiple roads were completely blocked due to the rising waters.
+The Des Moines area has been known to experience high amounts of rainfall, as well as flash flooding.
+The extent of damage from extensive rain and flooding can range from less than an inch of water in some basements, to families displaced from their homes in the flood.
+Motorists can get stuck in their cars or have to abandon them, police departments may need to bring out their rescue boats, and multiple roads are often completely blocked due to rising waters.

 Although we'd like to think it couldn't happen to us, the fact is that anyone's home can be damaged in this sort of natural disaster.
 What should you do if your home is flooded?

 Once you see that a serious amount of water is coming into your home, leave for a safer place if possible.
 If you're not able to leave your home, get to higher ground - preferably, the roof.
 This way you are not only as far off the ground as possible, but also more visible to rescue vehicles ("Here's What Will Happen When Your House Floods," huffingtonpost.com).
 If your city is ordered to evacuate, do so if possible.

 Let Friends and Family Know You're Safe

 In this day and age, it doesn't take long to send out a group text or make a Facebook post to quickly reassure many people at once that you're safe.

 Contact Your Home Insurance Provider and Your Mortgage Lender